-Region One strives to provide technical assistance and professional development to school personnel and parents.
+The Significant Disabilities program at Region One Education Service Center provides technical assistance and professional development to school personnel and parents to help all children succeed in school.
 Our ultimate goal is to help those in the "front lines" help those special learners achieve their potential.

 Significant Disabilities Defined